matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ### Type Annotations and Type Inference

+- Type annotations:
-- Type annotations - Code we add to tell Typescript what type of value a variable will refer to
+    - Code we add to tell Typescript what type of value a variable will refer to.
-    - Developers tell Typescript the type
+    - Developers tell Typescript the type.
+- Type inference:
-- Type inference - Typescript tries to figure out what type of value a variable refers to
+    - Typescript tries to figure out what type of value a variable refers to.
-    - Typescript guesses the type
+    - Typescript guesses the type.

 **Typescript Types**

-- Primitive Types:
-    - number, boolean, void, undefined, string, symbol, null
+- Primitive Types:  number, boolean, void, undefined, string, symbol, null.
-- Object Types:
-    - functions, arrays, classes, objects
+- Object Types: functions, arrays, classes, objects.

 **Type inference**